Joy-mark-AG/react-hook-cart/README.md

 - `Item` is an object `{id: string, price: number}`

-- `quantity` is optional, 1 by default
+- `quantity` is a number, but optional.
+Default value is 1

 ```tsx
 const { addItem } = useCart();